rsquaredata/cheat-sheets/time-series/notebook.md

 test  <- window(serie, start = n - h + 1)
 ```

-Once the best model is selected, it must be *$re-estiùated on the full dataset** before producing final forecasts.
+Once the best model is selected, it must be **re-estimated on the full dataset** before producing final forecasts.

 ## 2.5.
 Forecast accuracy metrics